 - Because we’re working with a flour (vital wheat gluten), the method used to measure it is very important.
 The wet-to-dry ratio of the seitan directly affects how long it takes to cook.
 I recommend using a kitchen scale to weigh the vital wheat gluten, but if you don’t have a scale, use the following method:

-Pour vital wheat gluten into a large bowl and gently whisk (like other flours, it will be more compacted in its original package, causing you to scoop up more than is needed).
-Gently scoop it up with a measuring cup, and level off the excess using the flat edge of a knife.
+Pour vital wheat gluten into a large bowl and gently whisk to fluff it up (like other flours, it becomes compacted in its original package, causing you to scoop up more than is needed).
+Gently scoop it up with a measuring cup, then level off the excess using the flat edge of a knife.

 Side note: if you enjoy baking and don’t yet have a kitchen scale, I’ve been using and enjoying this affordable one from Escali.